PrairieLearn/PrairieLearn/docs/python-grader/index.md

 class Test(PrairieLearnTestCaseWithPlot):
 ```

+These classes themselves extend `unittest.TestCase`, so any functionality from there is also available.

 Each test case is a separate method in the class, the names of these functions must be prefixed with `test_`, but any name that follows is arbitrary.
 Test cases are run in sorted order by the `unittest` library, so one convention that can be used is to give tests numeric names to ensure their running order.

 Adding a name and point value to the test case is done by means of python decorators: